anoma/nspec/docs/tutorial/engines/index.juvix.md

 to implementations,
 which we need to reason about properties of engine instances.
 So, let us start now,
-introducing all necessary concepts rigorously.
+introducing all necessary concepts in detail.

 ## Local data of engine instances, clocks, and _the_ global state